code-423n4/2023-12-revolutionprotocol/README.md

 Accounts should not be able to vote more than once on the same art piece with the same ERC721 token in the CultureIndex.

-Account can not vote twice on the same art piece.
+Accounts can not vote twice on the same art piece.

-Only snapshotted vote weights should be able to update the MaxHeap vote weight value of the art piece.
+Only snapshotted (at art piece creation block) vote weights should be able to update the MaxHeap vote weight value of the art piece.

-CultureIndex and MaxHeap, must be resilient to DoS attacks that could hinder voting, art creation, or auction processes.
+CultureIndex and MaxHeap, must be resilient to DoS attacks that could significantly hinder voting, art creation, or auction processes.

 ### VerbsToken